MrSnowNB/MemoryStages/docs/SWARM_LOCKIN_FINAL.md

 Revert main.py router and simple endpoint deltas

-Step 5 — Lock flags to “real swarm” with a small model
+Step 5 — Lock flags to "real swarm" with a small model

 Scope: .env only